Sign In

 💬

-The public who doesn't even know R in Rhyme became a producer / My uncle who farms is almost the head of entertainment production / My nephew has the attitude of a music critic
+Now the public, who doesn't know the R in 'Rhyme,' is a producer / My uncle who farms is practically an entertainment company boss / And my nephew acts like a music critic

-So, what is real user feedback?
-Of course, it is the customers who actually use it or the users who have their own retention or user journey map.
-Let's listen to the customers who use our product/service frequently, completely, or for a specific purpose, even if it is not a perfect function.
-Of course, don't be too biased.
-As I always say, startup CEOs need to have some sense of humor.
-Haha.
+So what counts as real user feedback?
+Obviously, it's the feedback from customers who actually use your product, or users who have their own retention or user journey map.
+Listen to the folks who use your product or service often, thoroughly, or with a specific intent—even if it isn’t a perfect version.
+Don't get too influenced by just one side, though.
+As I always say, startup founders need to stick to their guns a bit. lol

 Subscribe to 'haebom'